JSAbrahams/mamba/src/generate/README.md

 explicitly imported in Python.
 I.e. tuples are imported as `from typing import Tuples` when one annotates the output.

 ## Core

+A set of simple `Core` nodes, which are very close to Python constructs.
+These may almost directly be converted to a Python string.
+This step also keeps track of code blocks and relevant indentation and dedents.